-FCC Commissioner Clyburn’s extended dissent guts anti-net neutrality order
+FCC Commissioner Clyburn guts guts anti-net neutrality order in extended dissent

 Menlo, Benchmark, First Round sold Uber stakes worth hundreds of millions